hdocmsu/hdocmsu.github.io/_projects/usc_caslseg.md

 > This project aims to develop a deep convolutional neural network (CNN) for automatic segmentation of the myocardium in cardiac arterial spin-labeled MRI (Cardiac ASL) images.
 >
 > The proposed method not only provides accurate segmentation but also quantifies uncertainty in the segmentation results and allows control over false-positive and false-negative rates to better align with clinical priorities.
+>
+> Importantly, the accuracy of clinical measurements derived from the segmentation should be the ultimate metric of success, rather than traditional segmentation metrics alone.

 <figure>